-Course Number:HON 3397HInstructor:RainbowInstructional Mode:HyflexClass Number:27346 (HyFlex) & 27347 (Synchronous)Days and Times:MWF 11:00 AM-12:00 PM
+Course Number: HON 3397H

+Instructor: Rainbow

+Instructional Mode: Face-to-Face

+Class Number: 25361

+Days and Times: MW 4:00 PM-5:30 PM

-From hemlock to cancel culture, this class is an intellectual history of heterodox ideas and what societies do about them.
+From hemlock to cancel culture, this class examines the intellectual history of heterodox ideas and what societies have done about them from antiquity to the present.
 In what conditions is heterodoxy threatening enough to be restricted?
 How do societies establish limits on what can and can't be said or thought?
-How should we weigh the relative dangers of dissent
+How should we weigh the relative dangers of dissent and conformity?
+Readings will include works of philosophy and literature from a wide range of places and times, with a particular focus on the last three centuries.